6 Best Electric Toothbrushes of 2024, Tested and Reviewed

 - Best Subscription-Based Electric Toothbrush: BURST Sonic Electric Toothbrush

-- Most Stylish Electric Toothbrush: Quip Electric Toothbrush
+- Best for Travel: Quip Electric Toothbrush

 This Philips Sonicare ProtectiveClean model doesn’t come with lots of bells and whistles, but that’s actually why it nabs our Best Overall spot.
-It’s a classic electric toothbrush that works — well.
-It claims to remove seven times more plaque than a manual toothbrush and helps protect teeth and gums with a pressure sensor so you avoid harmful over-brushing.
+It’s a classic electric toothbrush that works — really well.
+It claims to remove seven times more plaque than a manual toothbrush and helps protect teeth and gums with a pressure sensor.
 (If you start brushing too hard, it responds with a pulsing sound.)
 It even claims to be safe on braces, fillings, crowns and veneers.
 Like most electric toothbrushes, it features a smart timer that buzzes in 30-second intervals and automatically shuts off after two minutes.
 Plus, there’s a brush-replacement indicator that reminds you it’s time to switch out your brush head.
 This model only offers one brush mode, but you can purchase different head options to target different hygiene concerns, like plaque, whitening, gum care and more.
 Plus, you can find replacement heads everywhere from Amazon to Costco with prices averaging around $9 per head in packs of two, three and even six.
 The 14-day battery life isn’t the longest that we tested, but it will certainly stay charged through weekend trips and extended vacations — no need to pack the charging base.
 Our favorite thing about this toothbrush, though, is the curved power tip that makes it so easy to reach the teeth at the back of your mouth.
 Overall, the affordable price tag, simple design and minimal features make this a great electric toothbrush for those looking for gentle yet effective oral care.

 Our Editor Says: "It’s a classic option for a reason — it works.
 The Sonicare is a major upgrade from manual brushes, and it does an excellent job of cleaning my teeth.
 My dentist always comments on how wonderfully healthy my teeth and gums are, so my toothbrush must be working!"